kimbilaontoast/kimbilaontoast.github.io/_posts/2025-08-21-barnacles-ghosts-weasels.md

 You’ll probably want to avoid announcing the result to the broader community.
 This may stir up controversy and you may even get reactions from dissidents and public blow-back.
 Who needs *that* kind of hassle?
 A better option is to bury the issue.
 It's best to do this quietly, outside the pātimokkha.
 Just say it’s for ‘expediency’ or something – use your own words, I’m sure you’ll come up with something.

 So that’s the *modus operandi* we'd recommend for making decisions in the monastery.
 I hope you’ve enjoyed reading about it as much as I enjoy participating in it.
 It’s a fine art that has been refined over generations, and we’re proud of it.
-We hope you take these steps, make them your own, and strengthen your communities.
+We hope you take these steps, make them your own, and ~~strangle~~ strengthen your communities.

 - Peace